alanwsmith/treehouse-python--work-log-with-database/README.md

 PEP8
 ----

-There are a couple PEP8 violations of line lenght.
+There are a couple PEP8 violations of line length.
 These are based on the way the test suite looks for returned values.